lucasboot/challenge-javascript-hotel-reservation-test/README.md

-Nearly empty javascript project with a failing test!
 ===
 **DO NOT change the names of the function (getCheapestHotel) or of the file and folder it is in, changing it implies in disqualification.**